What effect did the COVID-19 coronavirus pandemic have on Pattaya?

 The Devastating Effect of COVID-19 Coronavirus in Pattaya

-It was early February when Pattaya first felt the effect of the coronavirus—after China’s lockdown and travel bans of late January took effect.
+It was in early February 2020 that Pattaya first felt the effect of the coronavirus—after China’s lockdown and travel bans of late January took effect.
 In Pattaya, the result was a mass withdrawal of Chinese tour groups—leaving many attractions and tour and boat operators deprived of their primary income source—Chinese tour groups.

 Messages of sympathy and “get well soon” were directed to the Chinese, hoping they would soon recover and return, so Pattaya could also recover—and return to normal.